 The historic part of Bordeaux is inscribed as a World Heritage Site by Unesco, but the city is also famous for its wine.
 This is also the city where the world’s main wine fair is being held each year – the Vinexpo.

-Bordeaux itself is a lovely port city located in the Southwestern France.
+Bordeaux itself is a lovely port city located in Southwestern France.

-With one third of the population being studens, Montpellier is today an important university town in France.
+With one-third of the population being students, Montpellier is today an important university town in France.
 It’s the third largest city in the country, and it was a major settlement already in the Early Middle ages.

 Montpellier is a great city to go on a weekend trip.

 Every year the world famous film festival of Cannes is being held here, and celebrities from all over the world come here.
 Cannes is also a place where many jet setters come with their luxury yachts during the summer month.